ess-dive-community/essdive-uas/5_DataProducts.md

 # UAS Data data product types and processing levels

-A scheme of data Levels allows data users to clearly identify the types of data products within a UAS data package.
+A scheme of data Levels is proposed to allow data users to clearly identify the types of data products within a UAS data package.

 The following tables describe data levels, giving examples of data types and file formats.
-With ‘File name convention’, the *** represents a prefix for a flight or campaign.
-This prefix should represent on the study site, acquisition date, and/or flight identification as appropriate.
+With ‘File name recommendations’, the *** represents a prefix for a flight or campaign.
+This prefix should represent the study site, acquisition date, and/or flight identification as appropriate.

+Note that this list is intended to show examples for each data Level, and is not exhaustive of all possible products or file formats.

 ---
 ## Level 0 (L0): raw data collected with the platform
+Level 0 data are raw data directly from the instrumentation on board the UAS platform.
+In addition, this data should include basic any flight mission telemetry and trigger records that help users identify the location, time, data triggering events needed for post-processing and any corrections or QA/QC of the data.
 [Flight mission telemetry and trigger records](#Flight-mission-telemetry-and-trigger-records) |
 [Spectral reflectance json files](#Spectral-reflectance-json-files) |
 [Optical RGB photos](#Optical-RGB-photos) |